Respect in Sport Training

-Racquetball Manitoba strives to make ethical decisions and to behave in a manner that reflects its values.
-There is an expectation, at all times, of appropriate behaviour consistent with Racquetball Manitoba’s core values.
+Racquetball Canada strives to make ethical decisions and to behave in a manner that reflects its values.
+There is an expectation, at all times, of appropriate behaviour consistent with Racquetball Canada’s core values.

 Ethics in sport is a major component of the Safe Sport and the Responsible Coaching Movement.
 Ethics training prepares those involved in sport to effectively handle situations that arise from ethical dilemmas or even legal challenges that concern individuals, teams, and their sports organizations.